 - WHCC operates a network of early childhood learning centers for low-income families.
 Through the Farm of the Future facility, WHCC intends to deliver fresh produce to 550 of these families, at a cost of no more than $5/box per month.

 - WHCC students will operate a “pick-your-own produce” community garden and a student-run farmers market.

-- The solar facility, which will provide a net zero cost of electricity to the Farm of the Future campus, will also be used to support alternative energy courses.
+- The solar facility, which provides a net zero cost of electricity to the Farm of the Future campus, also be used to support alternative energy courses.